jhgrosvenor/jhgrosvenor.github.io/_posts/2022-12-11-What-is-the-Value.md

 > Give me a paragraph on how it will become increasingly difficult to discern between human and ai driven content.
 How might this impact on the value or trust we can assign to the author?

-Images were creating using DALL·E 2
+Images were created using DALL·E 2, within the following prompts:

 **Picture 1**
 > a painting of robot domination